 • Please find an example GPA Job Description here

-GPA and Immunisations
+Phlebotomy and Immunisations

 The GPA programme/framework does not cover immunisations, but the general practice/PCN may suggest the GPA observe a registered health professional carrying out immunisations to gain further knowledge and understanding.
 In line with Public Health England’s recommendations, only HSWs who have achieved education and training to Level Three (Qualifications Credit Framework) with at least 2 years’ experience should be considered for training in vaccine administration.
 Therefore, if the member of staff does not already have this experience, after GPA programme completion and attaining a further two years of experience in the clinical GPA role, the employer (e.g., general practice or PCN) may wish to consider further developing and training clinical GPAs in vaccine administration.
 Please find further information here.